amplitude/Amplitude-Android/README.md

 ```

 ### Custom Device Ids ###
 By default, device IDs are a randomly generated UUID.
 If you would like to use Google's Advertising ID as the device ID, you can specify this by calling `Amplitude.getInstance().useAdvertisingIdForDeviceId()` prior to initializing.
-You can retrieve the Device ID that Amplitude uses with `Amplitude.getDeviceId()`.
+You can retrieve the Device ID that Amplitude uses with `Amplitude.getInstance().getDeviceId()`.
 This method can return null if a Device ID hasn't been generated yet.

 If you have your own system for tracking device IDs and would like to set a custom device ID, you can do so with `Amplitude.getInstance().setDeviceId("CUSTOM_DEVICE_ID")`. **Note: this is not recommended unless you really know what you are doing.** Make sure the device ID you set is sufficiently unique (we recommend something like a UUID - we use `UUID.randomUUID().toString()`) to prevent conflicts with other devices in our system.